Ghost-zw/Hosting-a-Dynamic-Web-App-on-Amazon-ECS-/README.md

 **Steps on how to create an ECS Task**

-<p>To run the task, go back to the ECS Dashboard and select your cluster.</p>
+<p>1.To run the task, go back to the ECS Dashboard and select your cluster.</p>
-<p>Click on the Tasks tab, then click on Run new Task.</p>
+<p>2.Click on the Tasks tab, then click on Run new Task.</p>
-<p>Select the task definition you just created and configure the launch type (Fargate or EC2).</p>
+<p>3.Select the task definition you just created and configure the launch type (Fargate or EC2).</p>
-<p>Choose the number of tasks and any additional settings, then click Run Task.</p>
+<p>4.Choose the number of tasks and any additional settings, then click Run Task.</p>

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <img width="1908" height="772" alt="Task1" src="https://github.com/user-attachments/assets/9873f603-89f0-404c-9100-85df0b35bbe2" />